 The Department of Elections is responsible for providing polling places for nearly 600 San Francisco voting precincts.
 Because the Department does not own any of the sites that serve as polling places, we rely on the community to provide spaces on Election Day.
 Every election, we must relocate an average of 75 polling places because the previous sites are not available.
 We are always on the lookout for clean, well-lit, accessible sites throughout the City.To learn more about how the Department determines polling place accessibility, . view this short video

 By offering your property as a polling place, you provide a valuable service to the voters in your neighborhood.
 It’s also a great way to get to know your neighbors!
-We are currently recruiting polling places for the Consolidated Municipal Election on November 5, 2019 The specific areas where the Department is looking for polling places can be viewed at sfelections.org/tools/map_pollsite/.
+We are currently recruiting polling places for the Consolidated Presidential Primary Election on March 3, 2020.
+The specific areas where the Department is looking for polling places can be viewed at sfelections.org/tools/map_pollsite/.